 Note: Most colleges do NOT require a letter of recommendation… only ask for one if you need it!

 A student interview may be required but usually for undergraduate admission this is not the case.
 Still, some schools will be willing to schedule a student admissions interview upon request.

 6. FIll out the FAFSA (and CSS Profile if necessary).

 After October 1st of your senior year, you should fill out the FAFSA to see if you qualify for financial aid from the college/university.
 Some colleges require an additional form called the CSS Profile.
-Be sure you check to see what the colleges require.
+Be sure you check to see what the college requires.
 WBHS offers a financial aid workshop in the fall to assist families who need help filling out the forms.
 Be sure you read the Counselor Connection for dates.

 7. Make a List and Check It Twice!

 Check and double-check that you complete all of the application requirements specific to your school and your situation.
 This process can be frustrating because every college can set their own requirements.
 Create a list and make sure you have met the requirements.
 Click here for a College Application Checklist created by Mrs. Essig.